 Inevitably, the glimmer of recognition in my dad’s eyes began to flicker and fade.
 But that was okay.
 With a hug, a kiss on the cheek, and a shoulder rub, I could still communicate with him through the language of the heart.
-Besides, I knew who he was—and that he would forever be who he always was.
+Besides, in my eyes, he would forever be who he always was.

-We got the call from the nursing home eight weeks before his seventy-ninth birthday.
-His eyes were glazing over and he was having difficulty breathing.
-It was his time to go.
+Three months later, we got the call from the nursing home.
+His eyes were glazing over and his breathing was labored.
+It was just a matter of time.

 I was fortunate to have a few minutes alone with him as he lay on the bed in his room for the last time.
-I snuggled up beside him, rested my head on his chest, told him how much I cherished him, and shared some of my favorite memories of our life together.
+I laid down beside him, rested my head on his chest, told him how much I loved him, and recalled some of my favorite memories of our life together.
 I like to think that, on some level, he was able to hear and understand me.